vasuki-re/IStanPdf/README.md

 <br>

-**IStanPdf** is an offline Android utility for PDF and DOCX operations — no internet required, no subscription, no file size limits.
-It was born out of frustration with the slow upload speeds and freemium paywalls of tools like iLovePDF and Smallpdf.
-Everything runs on your device.
+**IStanPdf** is an offline Android utility for PDF and DOCX operations.
+There are no subscriptions, internet requirements, or file size limits.
+I built this as a fast, local alternative to freemium online tools like iLovePDF and Smallpdf.
+Everything runs directly on your device.

 <br>